jlippold/tweakCompatible/README.md

 ![Screenshot](docs/screenshot1.jpg?raw=true "Screenshot1")
 ![Screenshot](docs/screenshot2.jpg?raw=true "Screenshot2")

-In the spirit of open source and to give back, I spent some time writing this tweak for Cydia that adds a search button to the right of the package details page.
-When clicked, it displays community driven compatibility info into an alert box.
+In the spirit of open source and to give back, I spent some time writing this tweak for Cydia that adds a section with compatibility results into the package details page.

 Users can also go to the frontend website @ https://jlippold.github.io/tweakCompatible/ to view user submissions.

 ## Submissions

 In order to submit whether a tweak works with an iOS version, you need to submit a review via Cydia.
-If you click the search button, then the `This Package Works!` button, you will be redirected to github issues with a pre-populated issue created.
+If you click the `Report as Working` button, you will be redirected to github issues with a pre-populated issue created.
 A github account is required to submit reviews.

 Every hour, I pull any open issues, update `docs/tweaks.json`, and close the ticket.
 This is done by cron.